cogstat/cogstat_user_documentation/Handling-data.md

 CogStat handles string variables as nominal, even if other measurement level was set in your data source.
 So string variables will be set to nominal, no matter what measurement level was given formerly.

-If the measurement level is not available, it will be set as `unk` (unkown), and for convenience reasons, in most analyses, it will be handled as an interval variable.
+If the measurement level is not available, it will be set as `unk` (unknown), and for convenience reasons, in most analyses, it will be handled as an interval variable.
 If this is not your intention, then the measurement level should be set.

 ## Available file formats